-The organization and management of IT projects is of growing importance for many organizations, whether in the private or public sector.
+The organisation and management of IT projects is of growing importance for many organisations, whether in the private or public sector.
 Development and implementation for IT projects go hand in hand, and competent project management will be an important factor for the many types of tasks and areas in the companies.
-Moreover, competent portfolio management is required to ensure that organizations choose the right projects to undertake.
+Moreover, competent portfolio management is required to ensure that organisations choose the right projects to undertake.

 This course covers both methods from practice and insights from research, although the emphasis will lie on research.
 The participants will learn to use methods for classic and agile IT project and portfolio management.
 Furthermore, the participants discuss the strengths and shortcomings of various methods by learning about research on IT project and portfolio management.
 Moreover, the participants will learn how to apply concepts from IT project and portfolio management research in order to understand the challenges in real cases of IT project and portfolio management.

 Formal prerequisitesThe general admission requirements for single subjects at professional master programmes at ITU.
 More info.